Beauty / Favourites

 5. Get a laser-hair-removal-at-home device

 It's a weird one, but getting laser hair removal (if you choose hair removal at all) is a more sustainable option than using disposable plastic razors.
 And, it's easy to get at-home devices for a fairly reasonable price these days.
-Happy Skin Co. and Selfie Skin are a few names to check out.
+Happy Skin Co. and Go Bare are a few names to check out.

 Some brands encourage the return of packaging and will incentivise this will a discount.
-RAWKANVAS is an example.
-It offers consumers that return their empty bottles a discount on their next order as an incentive, then it upcycles the glass bottles.
+RAWKANVAS and Le Labo are example.
+They offers consumers that return their empty bottles a discount on their next order as an incentive.

 We've written before about switching to shampoo bars.
 They're a great environmentally friendly alternative, because bar-style products don't require plastic packaging.
 Brand NueBar has a range of shampoos, conditioners, face washes, body washes and exfoliators all in bar form.
 New Zealand brand Ethique is another option to look out for.
 It offers all sorts of bodycare products in bar form.
 It even makes laundry bars, which are super convenient to have in your bag when travelling.